 The Fusion Centre for Doctoral Training and UK Atomic Energy Authority (UKAEA) have worked with the fusion community to prepare a 2-week Fusion Industry School designed to meet the training needs of the emerging fusion industry and associated supply chain companies and organisations, as fusion develops into the industrialisation era in readiness for commercialisation.

-The school will be split into two sessions, with the first week at the University of York from the 20th – 24th June, 2022 hosted at the York Plasma Institute.
-The second week will be hosted by University of Oxford Materials Department and UKAEA from the 19th – 23rd September, 2022 and will include two days at Culham Science Centre and three days at the University of Oxford.
+The school is split into two sessions, with the first week in York centre hosted by the University of York.
+The second week will be hosted by University of Oxford Materials Department and UKAEA and will include one day at Culham Science Centre and four days at the University of Oxford.

 Lecturers are drawn from fusion experts in the UK and internationally.
 They will introduce you to the breadth of fusion technology and the essentials of the underpinning science, as well as provide you with an understanding of the international fusion energy landscape.
 In addition to the lectures and networking with other delegates and our PhD students, you will have opportunities to question and debate with leading experts in the field during panel discussions.
-As part of the school, we are organising tours to the Nuclear Advanced Manufacturing Research Centre, as well as to the fusion facilities hosted by UKAEA, such as the Joint European Torus (JET) fusion experiment, the MAST-U tokamak, Materials Research Facility and RACE robotics centre.
+As part of the school, we are organising tours to the fusion facilities hosted by UKAEA, such as the Joint European Torus (JET) fusion experiment, the MAST-U tokamak, Materials Research Facility and RACE robotics centre (exact tours currently to be confirmed for 2023).

 The aim of the Fusion Industry School is to introduce you to the breadth of fusion energy.
 Thus, while the lectures will be technical, we will endeavour to ensure they are accessible to delegates from a range of backgrounds.
 Nevertheless, we anticipate that those with a physical sciences or engineering degree, or equivalent experience, will benefit most.
 No specific knowledge of fusion energy will be assumed.